 There are many reasons why optimizing promotions is so vital for retail success today:

-• Retailers run thousands of promotions across many channels.
-With so much riding on their success, actionable insights into performance are essential to determine which promotions benefit the business and which don’t.
+- Retailers run thousands of promotions across many channels.
+With so much riding on their success, actionable performance insights are essential to determine which promotions benefit the business and which don’t.

 RELEX subject matter experts Jasper Nobelen and Thom Iddon take time from the NRF Big Show in New York to discuss promotion optimization and the keys to an effective technology approach.

 To truly optimize promotion planning and execution, retailers need to invest in modern technology.
-With a significant portion of their budgets going into promotions and so much potential for improving their bottom line, ramping up their technology landscape is the best approach to enable retailers to make intelligent, informed decisions.
+With a significant portion of their budgets devoted to promotions and substantial potential to improve their bottom line, ramping up their technology landscape is the best approach to enabling retailers to make intelligent, informed decisions.

 The critical challenges of retail promotion optimization